Child Support Attorneys in Rhode Island

 When Does Child Support End in RI?

-- Get married - permission is needed by both parents and the court
+- Getting married: Permission must be granted by both parents and the court

-- Join the military - permission is needed by both parents and the armed forces must approve
+- Joining a military branch: Permission must be grated by both parents and the armed forces must approve.

 Quality Representation for Your Best Interests